-The applicant, an established sheep farmer is seeking planning permission for an extension to agricultural building.
-This is required as a lambing shed and when not in use during the lambing period it will be used for storing forage and hay and supplementary feeds, as these cannot be stored outside, (in line with DEFRA legislation) and general agricultural storage/occasional store for farm machinery/equipment.
+The applicant, an established sheep farmer, is seeking planning permission for an extension to an existing approved livestock building.
+This is required as an extension to the lambing shed and when not in use during the lambing period it will be used for storing forage and hay and supplementary feeds, as these cannot be stored outside, (in line with DEFRA legislation) and general agricultural storage/occasional store for farm machinery and equipment.

-The existing approved agricultural building is modest in size, with a footprint 13.72m x 9.15m and low eaves height, 4m under a shallow pitched roof.
+The approved building to be extended is an agricultural building with a footprint 18m x 9.00m and low eaves height, 4m, under a shallow pitched roof.
 The materials are a concrete plinth with traditional 'Yorkshire' timber boarding over.
-The roof comprises profiled steel sheeting, in 'Juniper Green' (BS 4800 12-B-29) The proposal is an extension in similar materials amounting to an additional 9.15m x 9.15m footprint of building of the same height.
+The roof comprises profiled steel sheeting, in 'Juniper Green' (BS 4800 12-B-29).

 The site forms part of the applicant's grazing land.
 The land is sloping and the existing development is set down into the site thereby minimising its appearance in the landscape.
-The proposed extension will be similarly set.
+Teh extension will not be apparent from any immediate vaiewpoint.
+Previous development on site has created some overburden which has been mounded, thereby screening the building group.
+The proposed building will be similarly set and overburden used to extent the bund.

-There will be no change to the approved field access to the land will be utilised to enable access to the agricultural building.
-Currently space has been provided around the building for landscaping; the proposed extension will not prejudice this intent.
+There will be no change to the approved field access to the land will be utilised to enable access to the new agricultural building.
+Space will be provided around the building and adjacent the road for landscaping and screening (See above).